Nevenall/gulp-bookshelf/devlog.md

 ## 6.11.2021, danb

 Be a while, but I was trying out snowpack and I find myself liking this better.
 Snowpack doesn't really support inline svg fragments or anything.
-I suppose there could be a plugin for it, but I'm not
+I suppose there could be a plugin for it.

+## 6.18.2021, danb

+Got the pages going pretty well in snowpack, but it doesn't really do the internal relative links very well.
+I would have to do some kind of fix up for each link in the page, which I don't want to do.